 There is also a washhouse in Place de la Fontaine, located under the terrace with red umbrellas.
-There, we will find the tubs where the washerwoman beat and scrub their laundry.
+There, we will find the tubs where the washerwoman beat and scrubbed their laundry.

 When we explore Place de la Fontaine, we discover the story of the lives of the folks who lived in Saint-Paul de Vence.
 It is the spot that can make us realize how lucky we are now to have all the convenience of modern technology.

-Just imagine, if we will be transported in the 17th century in Saint-Paul de Vence, can we cope up with the life they have?
+Just imagine, if we were to be transported in the 17th century to Saint-Paul de Vence, can we cope with the life they have?

 See different artworks inside the ramparts.